Listen to one of our scientific editorial team members read this article.

 Can I Use Other Enhancers in My ECL?

 Yes, you can!
 There are alternatives to p-coumaric acid.
-You can check out those discussed in Thorpe et al.
+You can check out those discussed in this paper by Thorpe et al.

 And more recently, researchers have explored 4-iodophenylboronic acid as an alternative enhancer.
 The primary benefit of it over p-coumaric acid is lower background chemiluminescence.
 Have a play around!